rijulizer/FraxBot/README.md

         * **api_hash**: *API hash of your registered Telegram application*
         * **bot_token**: *Bot token, obtained from Bot Father*

+### Generating API id and hash for Telegram Application
+1. Log in to your Telegram core: https://my.telegram.org.
+2. Go to "API development tools" and fill out the form (Ensure that you are providing a few lines for description.
+In place of URL, you can add ```https://api.telegram.org/bot{bot_token}/``` or choose to leave it blank)
+3. After submitting the form, you will get basic addresses as well as the **api_id** and **api_hash** parameters required for user authorization.

+*Note: For the moment each number can only have one api_id connected to it.*

 ## Folder structure